Skip to main content

 She has over ten (10)years experience in banking, worked with banks such as Barclays Bank (now ABSA), erstwhile Intercontinental Bank Ghana Ltd and also Access Bank Ghana ltd.

-She has been an entrepreneur over the past eight (5) years venturing into variety of trades, ecommerce, and DJK Travel & Tours.
-She has travelled the world over from USA, UK, Turkey ,Germany, Italy, France, UAE among others.
+She has been an entrepreneur over the past eight (8) years venturing into variety of trades and ecommerce.
+She has travelled the world over from USA, UK, Turkey ,Germany, Italy, France, UAE among others and currently based in Toronto, Canada.
 As a result she has a diverse intercultural relationship with the International World and would love to take Africa to the world.

-It is her dream that in few years to come the African Products & Markets shall become an alternative choice and and produced on larger scales in Developed Countries.
+It is her dream that in few years, the African Products & Markets shall become an alternative choice and produced on larger scales in Developed Countries.
 We must empower our entrepreneurs now.

 You cannot remain who you are, poverty is not an option, fight hard and grab your opportunities they are within reach.

 We need to change the narrative now!
-We must show our African entrepreneurs.
+We must show our African entrepreneurs and their capabilities.

 Let us all join our hands together to support AFRICA. ''AFRICA TO THE WORLD"